prominenceai/deepstream-services-library/docs/overview.md

 Any custom library that implements the [NvDsTracker API](https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_plugin_gst-nvtracker.html#how-to-implement-a-custom-low-level-tracker-library) can be used as well.

-Applications using Tracker components can add one or more [Pad Probe Handlers](#pad-probe-handlers) -- to either the sink-pad (input) or source-pad (output) -- to process the batched stream buffers and metatdata for each frame and detected-object.
+Applications using Tracker components can add one or more [Pad Probe Handlers](#pad-probe-handlers) -- to either the sink-pad (input) or source-pad (output) -- to process the batched stream buffers and metadata for each frame and detected-object.

 See the [Tracker API](/docs/api-tracker.md) reference section for more details.
 See NVIDIA's [Low-Level Tracker Library Comparisons and Tradeoffs](https://docs.nvidia.com/metropolis/deepstream/dev-guide/DeepStream%20Plugins%20Development%20Guide/deepstream_plugin_details.3.02.html#wwpID0E0Q20HA) for additional information.